mizosoft/methanol/docs/adapters.md

 ```

 !!! tip
-Make sure your encoders call `AbstractBodyAdapter::attachMediaType` so the created `BodyPublisher` can be converted to a `MimeBodyPublisher`.
+Make sure your encoders call `AbstractBodyAdapter::attachMediaType`, so the created `BodyPublisher` can be converted to a `MimeBodyPublisher`.
 That way, requests get the correct `Content-Type` header added by `Methanol`.

 ## Buffering vs Streaming